Successfully treats bacterial infections of the eye

 Call your veterinarian for medical advice about any side effects to your pet.
 You may report side effects to the FDA at 1-800-FDA-1088.

 B.N.P.
-Triple Antibiotic Ophthalmic Ointment, a sterile prescription antibiotic ointment used in dogs, cats, and horses, treats bacterial infections of the eye.
+Triple Antibiotic Ophthalmic Ointment is a sterile prescription antibiotic ointment used in dogs and cats to treat bacterial infections of the eye.

 Tips: Do not touch the tube opening to any surface, including hands and eyes.
 The tube opening is sterile.
 If it becomes contaminated, it could cause an infection of the eye.

 This sterile ointment is usually applied as a thin film to the inside of the lower eyelid 3 to 4 times daily.
 If applying another medication to the same eye, wait 10 minutes before the next application.